draklaw/logo.js/README.md

 controlled by the widget.
 To control attributes (like `x`, `y`, `r`, `fill`, etc.) the syntax is `selector.attribute`.
 Selector starting with `#` select elements by id and those starting with `.` select elements by class.
-Several target ca be separated with a comma.
+Several targets can be separated with a comma.

 Transformations are a bit more complicated.
 First, the target element should already have its `transform` attribute defined.
 The target syntax is `selector.transform(index:type[:param])` where param is optional.
 Index is the index of the transformation (0 for the first, 1 for the second, etc.) and type is `translate`, `rotate` or `scale` (other transforms are not supported yet).
-The type declared in the target and corresponding transformation in the SVG should match.
+The type declared in the target and the corresponding transformation in the SVG must match.
 If the type is `translate`, param should be either `x` or `y`.
 If the type is `scale`, param can be `x`, `y` or nothing for uniform scales.
 Rotations does not take parameter yet.